 I am a PhD student at King’s College London and Humboldt Universität zu Berlin, specialising in Logic and the Philosophy of Mathematics.
+In October 2025, I will join the University of Konstanz as Assistant Professor, in the group of Theoretical Philosophy chaired by Leon Horsten.
 My main research interest lies in theories of truth, as well as the notion of mathematical truth.
-In my thesis, I (mostly) study supervaluational theories of truth.
+In my PhD thesis, I studied supervaluational theories of truth.

-As part of this project, I have done research on a variety of themes in the philosophy of logic and language (non-classical logics, truth, meaning, reference), in proof-theory (ordinal analysis), and in the philosophy and metamathematics of arithmetical theories.
-My PhD is funded by an AHRC doctoral scholarship, and I am supervised by Dr Carlo Nicolai and Prof Karl-Georg Niebergall.
+As part of my doctoral project, I have done research on a variety of themes in the philosophy of logic and language (formal truth, non-classical logics), in proof-theory (ordinal analysis), and in the philosophy and metamathematics of arithmetical theories.
+My PhD was funded by an AHRC doctoral scholarship, and was supervised by Dr Carlo Nicolai and Prof Karl-Georg Niebergall.

-Besides my PhD project, I have interests in set theory and proof theory and their respective philosophies, in all aspects of the philosophy and history of logic and mathematics, some areas of philosophy of language and metaphysics, in the philosophy of religion, and in radical politics.
+Besides the above, I have strong interests in set theory and proof theory and their respective philosophies, and in all aspects of the philosophy and history of logic and mathematics.
+I am also interested in some areas of philosophy of language and metaphysics, in the philosophy of religion, and in radical politics.
 As per my studies, I obtained a BA and an MPhil in Philosophy at KCL.
 I also completed a part-time BSc in Economics from the Spanish Online University (UNED).

 From 2022 to 2024 I was also the President of the British Postgraduate Philosophy Association, and I am a co-founder of the informal Philosophy of Set Theory group, PoSeT.